JinhangZhu/robotics-fundamentals/README.md

 <br>

-This repo has been save in Arctic by means of [2020 GitHub Archive Program](https://archiveprogram.github.com/)!
+This repo has been saved in Arctic by means of [2020 GitHub Archive Program](https://archiveprogram.github.com/)!
 Thank you GitHub!

 <img src="https://user-images.githubusercontent.com/45664104/87842336-be878b80-c8a3-11ea-8610-97df6af821ea.png" width=300>